rf-elio/dd-core/README.md

 ## Configuration Service
-The ff configuration service **FactFinderConfigService** should be used to access the ff plugin configuration at all places.
-FactFinderConfigService enforces to provide a sales channel id to make the plugin able to work with multiple sales channels.
+The elioSearch configuration service **ElioSearchConfigService** should be used to access the elioSearch plugin configuration at all places.
+ElioSearchConfigService enforces to provide a sales channel id to make the plugin able to work with multiple sales channels.

 This service provides in addition an object orientated way to access any config field to make it easier to find usages